 How to Sanitize Your Studio

-- Clean every reachable surface with detergent that leaves no residue.
-COVID loves residue and any organic material.
-Always clean before using disinfectant.
+- Clean every reachable surface with a detergent that leaves no residue.
+COVID-19 loves residue and any organic material.
+Always clean the surface before using disinfectant.

 - Clean and disinfect your dance floor surface at least once a day.
 Twice would be even better.
 Products with alcohol, ammonia or bleach will damage your floor, so take care to use floor-specific substances.

-- Ballet Barres, light switches, door knobs and bathrooms should be disinfected before and after every class.
+- Disinfect ballet barres, light switches, doorknobs and bathrooms before and after every class.

-- Open windows (if you have them) between classes.
+- If you have windows, open them between classes.
 Fresh air helps.

 Information to Know Before Opening Your Dance Studio

-- COVID19 is most likely transmitted after 15 minutes of continual contact.
+- COVID-19 most likely gets transmitted after 15 minutes of continual contact.

-- Before using any product on your floor or surfaces test to make sure it will not discolor or damage.
+- Before using any product on your floor or surfaces, test to ensure it will not discolor or damage.

-- Young people are less likely to contact COVID however they are not immune.
-There have been reports of side effects such as stroke, heart attack and blood clotting have been reported.
+- Young people are less likely to contact COVID-19 — however, they are not immune.
+There have been reports of side effects such as stroke, heart attack and blood clotting in younger patients.

 - No known product on the market can disinfect carpeting from COVID-19.
-Disinfectant carpet cleaners only kill odor causing bacteria.
+Disinfectant carpet cleaners only kill odor-causing bacteria.

-- Latest data shows that virus transfer is less likely to happen from object to person.
+- Recent data shows that virus transfer is less likely to happen from object to person.
 Person-to-person contact through droplet transmission is much more prevalent.

 Stagestep Flooring Solutions Can Help You Prepare

-- Proclean: Concentrated detergent degreaser that does not leave a residue.
-Ideal for dance floor surfaces and for initial cleaning of all other surfaces.
+- Proclean: ProClean is a concentrated detergent degreaser that does not leave a residue.
+It is ideal for dance floor surfaces and for the initial cleaning of all other surfaces.

-- Six foot distancing tape: You can put down 2-inch vinyl tape that stands out from your floor and reminds dancers of the minimum distance to stay apart.
+- Six-foot distancing tape: You can put down 2-inch vinyl tape that stands out from your floor and reminds dancers of the minimum distance to stay apart.

-- Micron Wipes: Use in conjunction with Proclean and Proclean D Plus to wipe down all touchable surfaces.
-Washable and reusable, Micron Wipes utilize extra fine fibers to trap dirt and bacteria, including the aluminum compound residue that tap shoes can deposit.
+- Micron Wipes: Use Micron Wipes in conjunction with Proclean and Proclean D Plus to wipe down all touchable surfaces.
+Washable and reusable, Micron Wipes have extra-fine fibers to trap dirt and bacteria, including the aluminum compound residue that tap shoes can deposit.

 - Coming soon: Spray applicators for small and large studios to speed up the cleaning and sanitizing process.

-All products include free shipping in the continental USA.
-Contact our team today with any questions!
+All products include free shipping in the continental U.S. Contact our team today with any questions!